u-fischer/bearwear/README.md

 ## DESCRIPTION

-This package offers commands to print shirts for a tikzbear.
+This package offers commands to design shirts for a tikzbear.

 ## REQUIREMENTS
-It needs a recent version of pgf.
+It needs a recent version of pgf and the tikzlings-bears package.